frc1675/brownbook/contributing/github-guide.md

 Choose your fork to be the head repository.

-**JTPTODO AFTER MERGE take new pic that shows main instead of master**
 ![Choose head repository](./images/choose-head-repo.PNG)

 After selecting your fork, the page should auto-populate with all the changes between your fork and the main brownbook repository.
 At this point you can click the green button to create the pull request.

-**JTPTODO AFTER MERGE take new pic that shows main instead of master**
 ![Create pull request](./images/create-pr-final.PNG)

 It will open a form for your to fill out.